arghanath007/Data-Science/Deep Learning/DeepLearning.md

 > 3. Neural network regression with TensorFlow(Completed)

-> 4. Neural network classification in TensorFlow
+> 4. Neural network classification in TensorFlow(Completed)

+> 5. Computer Vision and Convolutional Neural Networks in TensorFlow

-> Start from Video 26
+> Start with Video 1